Linutronix/TSN-Testbench/Documentation/configuration.rst

           impact does real time frame encryption and decryption has on quantity structures?
 Key updates and other mechanisms are not covered.

-Sample configuration files are provided for Intel EHL and Intel i225:
+Sample configuration files are provided for Intel Elkhart Lake and Intel i225:

-- ``configurations/reference_vid100_ehl.yaml``: Sample for reference application on Intel EHL (VLAN ID 100)
+- ``configurations/reference_vid100_ehl.yaml``: Sample for reference application on Intel Elkhart Lake (VLAN ID 100)
 - ``configurations/reference_vid100_cml.yaml``: Sample for reference application on Intel i225 (VLAN ID 100)
-- ``configurations/mirror_vid100_ehl.yaml``: Sample for mirror application on Intel EHL (VLAN ID 100)
+- ``configurations/mirror_vid100_ehl.yaml``: Sample for mirror application on Intel Elkhart Lake (VLAN ID 100)
 - ``configurations/mirror_vid100_cml.yaml``: Sample for mirror application on Intel i225 (VLAN ID 100)

 These can be used as starting point.
 At minimum MAC and IP addresses as well as